 The great Indian mental health crisis

-We are facing a serious crisis here.
+We are facing a serious mental health crisis here.
 VG Siddhartha’s suicide once again put the spotlight on depression and suicidal tendencies even in entrepreneurs and celebrities, not just poor farmers.
 Around 800,000 people commit suicide globally every year and among them about 135,000 individuals are Indian residents.
 According to the 2018 The Lancet Public Health report, India accounts for over one fourth of global annual male suicides and around one third of annual female suicides.
 In 2016, 130,000 people took their own lives in India, as per the National Crime Records Bureau.

 These are not just statistics.
 These were real people with families who chose death over life.
 But why?
 Beyond the economic and social reasons, the primary reason for this catastrophe is the issue of mental illness, which mostly goes ignored by us.
 The Lancet Public Health states